dhruv007-cell/Sentiment-Analysis-Major-Project-/README.md

-# This is the link to the web app
+The following is thelink to the web app:
 # https://sent-analysis-app.herokuapp.com/